Dawson Middle School Electives Catalog

 ADVANCED ORCHESTRA

-Students will advance their skills on their respective orchestral string instruments, study music at their appropriate skill level, and perform for an audience throughout the year.
-A quality orchestra program emphasizes musicianship at a high level of performance.
+Students advance their skills on their respective orchestral string instruments, study music at their appropriate skill level, and perform for an audience throughout the year.
 This requires knowledge of rhythm and melody, as well as interpretive and technical skills.
-Students will concurrently develop listening skills and learn about music history and theory in relation to their playing style and execution of their musical pieces.
-Students will continue to learn increasingly complex pieces from the selected repertoire, showcasing their music comprehension.
-Audition required.
+Students concurrently develop listening skills and learn about music history and theory in relation to their playing style and execution of their musical pieces.
+Students continue to learn increasingly complex pieces from the selected repertoire, showcasing their music comprehension.
+An audition is required.
 This is a year-long course.

 ADVANCED VOCAL ENSEMBLE